Why am I getting an error in my workflow step?

 Did not re-enroll contact.
 Not allowed per workflow setting

-How do I avoid alert and errors in my workflow history?
+How do I avoid errors in my workflow history?

 I'm testing my workflow and it's not enrolling contacts as expected - why?

-If you're testing your workflow and it's not executing steps or enrolling contacts as you'd expect, there might be a setting causing this.
-Within your workflow, navigate to Settings to check your settings.
+If you're testing your workflow and it's not executing steps or enrolling contacts as you'd expect, click the Settings and History tabs for information on what may have occurred.

 Learn more about testing your workflow.